 USW Independent Governor and Chair (elect) HR Committee.
 Debbie is an Executive board level HR professional experienced in the international environment of a FTSE 100/250 plc having transitioned it from IGO status to private, private equity to plc and most recently, integrating 4 subsidiaries.
 An accredited member of the European Mentoring & Coaching Council.
 IPD Graduate, ONC Public Admin.
 NLP Coach.
 IIP Advisor.
 Chair British Medical Association Living our Values Panel; currently Chief People Officer Inmarsat plc 2000 – 2017 (Satellite communications FTSE plc inc. 11 geo-stationery satellites $1bn+ revenue.
 1900 staff across 63 global locations, 50+ nationalities.)
 Previously Non-Executive Director, Capital Law LLP, HR Consultant – Eversheds LLP and Head of HR Companies House.

-Member of Finance and Resources Committee and Chair of the Merthyr Tydfil College Board of Directors; Former Headteacher, Croesyceiliog School, Cwmbran (retired August 2009); Panel Member and Chair of EWC Suitability and Fitness to Practise Hearings; lives in Whitchurch, Cardiff.
+Deputy Chair of the Board, member of the Finance and Resources Committee and Chair of the Merthyr Tydfil College Board of Directors; Former Headteacher, Croesyceiliog School, Cwmbran (retired August 2009); Panel Member and Chair of EWC Suitability and Fitness to Practise Hearings; lives in Whitchurch, Cardiff.

-Member of Finance & Resources Committee: Previously Regional Director Jones Lang LaSalle and immediate past Chair of CBI Wales.
+Member of Finance & Resources Committee and Director of the Board of Directors, Merthyr Tydfil College; previously Regional Director Jones Lang LaSalle and immediate past Chair of CBI Wales.
 Chris is a chartered surveyor and has reported to the Welsh Government on various matters including property strategy, devolved taxes and the use of assets in the public sector.
 Chris is Chair of the Welsh Government’s advisory board for the Central Cardiff Enterprise Zone and was a member of the board for the Cardiff Capital Region.
 Chris graduated from the Polytechnic of Wales (the Treforest campus) in 1988.

 RWCMD Board of Directors: Managing Partner and founder of the Wales Odgers office based in Cardiff.
 Jemma has 20 years’ search experience delivering Executive &Non-Executive assignments across all functions.
 Member of the Prince’s Trust Cymru Council; Director of the Cardiff Business Club; Member of the CBI Council for Wales and an Ambassador for Pembrokeshire.
 Jemma's early career was spent with Marks and Spencer.
 Jemma has a BSc Honours in Management Science and French with subsidiary Maths and Spanish.
 She is a graduate of one of France’s 'Grandes Ecoles', L' Ecole Superieure de Commerce.